osrf/gazebo_tutorials/actor/tutorial.md

 legs.
 But that didn't look very natural, right?
 His feet were sliding on the ground.

-Let's tell Gazebo to synchronize the distance travelled by the trajectory, with the animation, by setting `<interpolate_x>` to true inside `<animation>`:
+Our skeleton animation contains a translational component in the X axis, as we could notice by running the animation without any trajectory.
+But that animation is not yet synchronized with our trajectory.
+We can enable that by setting `<interpolate_x>` to true inside `<animation>`.

           <animation name="walking">
             <filename>walk.dae</filename>
             <interpolate_x>true</interpolate_x>
           </animation>

+> **Note**: There are no interpolate flags for the `y` or `z` axes, so make sure your in-place animations move along the x axis.

 Now you finally have the two animations playing in perfect sync.
 You should be seeing the person walking from one side to the other, faster in one direction,